nidhimenon23/hackathon-minions/README.md

 Requirements
 ------------

-The following requirements must be set up prior to installing Chargebee's iOS SDK
+The following requirements must be set up prior to installing Ushur's iOS SDK

 -   iOS 12+